-Paul Grisham - Home - Mickey Strand - Veterans Series
+Paul Grisham - Home Page Slide Show - Mickey Strand - Veterans Series

 Mickey is a retired Navy Photographers Mate, Chief Petty Officer, and was the Leading Chief of the Navy's elite Combat Camera Group Pacific.
 Mickey's current focus is the Veterans Portrait Series, which documents veterans' stories of service.
 He is focused on our Worlds' Greatest Generation.
 The veterans of World War II.